sierraechobravoindia/udacity_DRL_p3/README.md

 # Getting Started, Installation and Dependencies

 To run this code, you have to do three things: Download or clone this reop, install the dependencies and download and copy the environment to the right folder.
+In general it is advisable to create and run the code in a virtual Python environment.

 ## Cloning this repo